zgid123/rails-boilerplate/README.md

 # TODO

-[ ] Write cli to create migration for package instead of accessing and running rails migration

 [ ] Write cli to run `rails s` with `bin/vite dev` from plugins that use `vite_rails`

 [ ] Update generator `ujs-utils` to integrate `stimulus`, `turbolink` and/or `import_map`